NVIDIA/aistore/docs/validate_warm_get.md

 ## Validate Warm GET

-One way to deal with out-of-band updates is configuring aistore bucket as follows:
+One way to deal with out-of-band updates is to configure aistore bucket, as follows:

 ```console
 $ ais bucket props set s3://abc versioning.validate_warm_get true
 "versioning.validate_warm_get" set to: "true" (was: "false")
 ```

-Here, `s3://abc` is presumably an Amazon S3 bucket but it could be any Cloud or remote AIS bucket.
+Here, `s3://abc` is presumably an Amazon S3 bucket, but it could be any Cloud or remote AIS bucket.

-> And even an `ais://` bucket that would have Cloud or remote AIS backend - see `backend_bck` option in CLI documentation and examples.
+> It could also be any `ais://` bucket with Cloud or remote AIS backend.
+For usage,  see `backend_bck` option in CLI documentation and examples.

-Once `validate_warm_get` is set, each read operation on the bucket will take a bit of extra time to compare in-cluster and remote object metadata.
-If and when this comparison fails, aistore performs a _cold_ GET, to make sure that it has the latest version.
+Once `validate_warm_get` is set, any read operation on the bucket will take a bit of extra time to compare in-cluster and remote object metadata.

+Further, if and when this comparison fails, aistore performs a _cold_ GET, to make sure that it has the latest version.

 Needless to say, the latest version will be always returned to the user as well.